Streamlining Asset Protection and Optimisation

 New roles

-To raise the professional competency, assurance and drive consistency within our ASPRO teams, a new national professional head of ASPRO role has been created.
-Mona Sihota has been appointed to the role, bringing nearly 30 years of railway experience spanning design, construction and asset management.
+To raise the professional competency, assurance and drive consistency within our ASPRO teams, a new national professional head of ASPRO role was created.
+Mona Sihota was appointed to the role, bringing nearly 30 years of railway experience spanning design, construction and asset management.

 This newly created position capitalises on Mona’s previous experience as professional head of drainage to now include off-track (lineside, vegetation and boundaries) and ASPRO, as there are significant synergies between the areas of responsibility.

-Additionally, Network Rail has created roles for a head of ASPRO in each of their eight geographic routes, who will work with project sponsors on third party requirements.
+Additionally, Network Rail has created roles for a head of ASPRO in each of the geographic routes/regions, who will work with project sponsors on third party requirements.
 They will be directly accountable to the industry for ensuring service levels are delivered.
-The positions are in the process of being recruited.

 National framework

-A national ASPRO framework has been produced and is in the process of being rolled out across the business.
-This will support in driving a consistent and transparent approach for third parties working with us, meaning there will be clearly defined processes, working practices, responsibilities and contacts right across the business.
+A national ASPRO framework for standards has been produced and rolled out across the business.
+This framework supports driving a consistent and transparent approach for third parties working with us, meaning there are clearly defined processes, working practices, responsibilities and contacts right across the business.
 Third party promoters of projects on the railway will note they receive a quicker, more reliable service when dealing with Network Rail.

 Service level obligations

 Network Rail has committed to a range of Service level obligations which will make it easier for third parties to deliver work on or near the railway.
 We’ve worked with a number of internal teams and industry colleagues, and participated in an industry consultation, led by Amey Plc in a special advisory capacity, and formulated ASPRO service levels against which our customers and others can hold us to account.
-This has resulted in a series of Service level obligations which go further than the recommendations of the Hansford Review.
 By having service level obligations in place, third party promoters of projects on the railway can know what to expect from Network Rail’s service and when to expect it by.

 Customer satisfaction surveys